These delicious and easy One-Pan Balsamic Glazed Chicken Thighs are the perfect weeknight meal. One pan and about 30 minutes!

-This Balsamic Chicken is one that is in regular rotation here.
-It's one-pan easy, ready in 30 minutes and always delicious!
+This delicious and easy balsamic chicken is one that is in regular rotation here.
+It’s one-pan easy, ready in 30 minutes and always delicious!
 And everyone loves it.
 Always a good thing :)

 I love to make it with bone-in/skin-on chicken thighs, but this sauce is lovely with any kind of chicken.
 Using skin-on thighs delivers that crispy skin and moist chicken that always makes for a nice meal though.